meikenofdarth/Financial-Management-System/README.md

 Once started, the application is accessible via a web browser at: **http://localhost:8080**

 ### 2. Running the Test Suite
-To execute all Unit and Integration tests:
+To execute all Unit, Integration, and Security tests:
 ```bash
 mvn test
 ```